 Occasionally, there might be a reporting error on your report that requires correction to properly reflect your credit score and history to prospective lenders, landlords, and employers.

 The following sections will help guide you through the writing process so that you can specifically tell the credit bureau what errors need to be corrected and how you want the error to be corrected.
 Remember, it’s okay to display an amount of frustration, but, you need to remain on-topic and cordial.

 If the bureau perceives your letter as hostile, they’re more likely to delay the investigation or dismiss the dispute as frivolous.
 A simple rule of thumb is to write the letter how you would want the letter written to you assuming you were the credit bureau instead of the person filing the dispute.

-It’s also a good idea to include your social security number directly underneath your contact information as that is usually the primary way the credit bureaus identify your dispute case.
+Next, include your social security number directly underneath as that is usually the primary way the credit bureaus identify your dispute case.

-Two spaces below your contact information, write the name and mailing address of the respective credit bureau.
+Two spaces below that, write the name and mailing address of the respective credit bureau.
 Finally, two spaces beneath the bureau’s address, include today’s date.
 This is actually the standard format for many official letters, in addition to credit dispute letters.